-Best games for Chrome OS: Alto’s Odyssey, Destiny 2, and more
+Best Chrome OS games: Cyberpunk 2077, Destiny 2, Fortnite and more

 Chrome OS isn’t exactly known as a gaming platform.
 Most people associate Chromebooks with low-cost machines that work great as a dedicated browser or school laptop.
-However, there are several options to enjoy fun games on your Chromebook or Chromebox.
+However, there are several options available to enjoy fun games on your Chromebook or Chromebox.
 Most modern Chromebooks support Android apps, which also means Android games.
-Google has a number of simple games in the Chrome Store, ideal for passing the time on a break at work.
-Stadia is also available to play on your Chromebook, with several AAA titles to choose from.
+Google Stadia is also available to play on your Chromebook, as is NVIDIA GeForce Now.

-There are a few important things to keep in mind while navigating this post.
+There are a few important things to keep in mind.
 First, not all Android apps are optimized for Chrome OS.
 This means your favorite game might technically open on a Chromebook, but could be a terrible playing experience.
-Many of the games on this list also require a touchscreen Chromebook to play them properly — these are explicitly indicated as such in each section.
-Finally, note we chose a few games from each genre to compile this list.
-There are certainly numerous other deserving games, but we’ve curated a variety of games so everyone finds something they enjoy.
+Many of the games available also require a touchscreen Chromebook to play them properly, but controller support is also widespread.

 The single largest source for games on Chrome OS is the Google Play Store.
 If you own a newer Chromebook, you should be able to run Android apps right out of the box.
 Many older Chromebooks also received an update to enable Android app support.